denisse-orellana/catalogue_payment_system/README.md

 First, let's remember that a **Polymorphic Association** is an Active Record association that connects a model to multiple other models, in other words, a model can belong to more than one other model, all of this on a single association.
 Duck Typing is an implemetation of polymorphism.

 Polymorphism example:

 ![diagram](/app/assets/images/polymorphism_example.png)

-**Duck Typing** is described as an object type which is not defined by what it is but *by what can do.* This means that allows any object to be passed into a method in order to run.
+**Duck Typing** is described as an object type which is not defined by what it is but __*by what can do*__.
+This means that allows any object to be passed into a method in order to run.
 Just remember:

 > If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck.